 The OCSD is the product of a community-wide stakeholder process.
 Residents and the City Council believe in, support and encourage the Creative Sector to grow and prosper.
 This support takes shape in a three-year commitment for staff and programming dedicated solely to the success of the Creative Sector.

-The four main areas of focus are:
+The five main areas of focus are:

 - Economic Development